 BATDATUNIT01 - Power and data storage

-The BATDATUNIT01 is a specialized module optimized for use in the AIRDOS04 series of detectors.
-The AIRDOS04, designed to efficiency with use of modularity, separates calibrated sensor from its data storage and power supply functions.
-These functions are integrated to interchangeable modules, which also act as processor units with firmware, data storage, and power sources.
+The BATDATUNIT01 is a specialized module shared across the AIRDOS04 and AIRDOS05 series of detectors.
+Both models are designed for efficiency with the use of modularity: the calibrated sensor is separated from its data storage and power supply functions.
+These functions are integrated into interchangeable modules, which also act as processor units with firmware, data storage, and power sources.

-The separation of the data storage and power supply from the detection part results from a requirement to ease of periodic maintenance of the AIRDOS04 detector.
+The separation of the data storage and power supply from the detection part results from a requirement to ease of periodic maintenance of the AIRDOS04 and AIRDOS05 detectors.
 By compartmentalizing these functions, the detector allows for easier upgrades, maintenance, and customization based on specific user needs or changing technological advancements.

 The concept of an interchangeable digital part significantly reduces the maintenance time required to keep the detector operational.
-Maintenance on-site (such as on-board aircraft) involves swapping the digital part with another unit that is pre-prepared with cleared data storage, updated firmware and charged accumulator.
+Maintenance on-site (such as on-board aircraft) involves swapping the digital part with another unit that is pre-prepared with cleared data storage, updated firmware, and a charged accumulator.

 All the firmware for the detector is also located in this digital part (BATDATUNIT).
 This ensures that firmware updates can be safely prepared out of the experiment site, off the aircraft, so that the time required for regular maintenance is not extended by firmware updates.

-2. Embedded Processor with Firmware: BATDATUNIT01 contains a microcontroller that controls the entire detector system and peripherals.
-This processor is loaded with the firmware located also in BATDATUNIT01, ensuring proper detector operation and can be off site updated with new features or improvements.
+Embedded Processor with Firmware: BATDATUNIT01 contains a microcontroller that controls the entire detector system and peripherals.
+This processor is loaded with the firmware located also in BATDATUNIT01, ensuring proper detector operation, and can be off-site updated with new features or improvements.

 BATDATUNIT01-BAT - Integrated battery power source type

-The AIRDOS uses the same protection techniques as has been used in SPACEDOS03 on board of ISS.
-Therefore each cell in the battery is over-voltage, under-voltage, over-current, and over-temperature protected.
-Should be also noted that the over-current protection is managed for each cell separately by a non-reversible fuse.
-That means any uncommon power situation results in electrical disconnection of the affected cell.
+The AIRDOS uses the same protection techniques as have been used in SPACEDOS03 on board of ISS.
+Therefore, each cell in the battery is over-voltage, under-voltage, over-current, and over-temperature protected.
+It should also be noted that the over-current protection is managed for each cell separately by a non-reversible fuse.
+That means any uncommon power situation results in the electrical disconnection of the affected cell.
 This protective action is not user-reversible for safety reasons.
-Additionally, the cells are mounted in medical equipment grade cell holders, which ensures that each cell is separated enough, to avoid thermal runaway of the battery in case of an internal short circuit of one cell.
-For that the worst case there is an over-pressure fuse in each cell cylinder to avoid an explosion.
+Additionally, the cells are mounted in medical equipment-grade cell holders, which ensures that each cell is separated enough to avoid thermal runaway of the battery in case of an internal short circuit of one cell.
+For that, the worst case there is an over-pressure fuse in each cell cylinder to avoid an explosion.
 Also, the plastic material used in AIRDOS has reduced toxicity in case of combustion.

 BATDATUNIT01-EXT - External power source type